-As of JuneOctober 1, 2015, Metropolitan had outstanding \$61.031.2 million of 2012 Series E-Parity\3 Bonds in two series, \$30.3 million of 2014 Series C-Parity Bonds in three series, and \$57.8 million of 2014 Series G in five series, bearing interest in a term mode (the "Term Mode Bonds").
+As of November 1, 2015, Metropolitan had outstanding \$31.2 million of 2012 Series E-3 Bonds, \$30.3 million of 2014 Series C Bonds in three series, and \$57.8 million of 2014 Series G in five series, bearing interest in a term mode (the "Term Mode Bonds").
 The Term Mode Bonds initially bear interest at a fixed rate for a specified period from their date of issuance, after which there shall be determined a new interest mode for each series (which may be another term mode, a daily mode, a weekly mode, a short-term mode or an index mode) or the Term Mode Bonds may be converted to bear fixed interest rates through the maturity date thereof.
 The owners of the Term Mode Bonds of a series must tender for purchase, and Metropolitan must purchase, all of the Term Mode Bonds of such series on the specified scheduled mandatory tender date of each term period for such series.
-The scheduled mandatory tender datesdate for the two series of the 2012 Series E-3 Bonds are October 1, 2015 and S October 1, 2016.
-For the three series of the 2014 Series C Bonds, the scheduled mandatory tender dates are October 1, 2019, October 1, 2020 and October 1, 2021.
-For the five series of the 2014 Series G Bonds, the scheduled mandatory tender dates are October 1, 2016, 2017, 2018, 2019, and 2020, respectively.
-Metropolitan may call the Term Mode Bonds on or after the Call Protection Date for each of the series of Term Mode-Bonds.
-Metropolitan plans tocall the 2012 Series E-2 Bonds on their Call Protection Date, of July 1, 2015, and refund the Bonds with a portion of the proceeds of the 2015 Series A, Special Variable Rate Water Revenue Refunding Bonds.
+The scheduled mandatory tender date for the 2012 Series E-3 Bonds is October 1, 2016.
+For the three series of 2014 Series C Bonds, the scheduled mandatory tender dates are October 1, 2019, October 1, 2020 and October 1, 2021.
+For the five series of 2014 Series G Bonds, the scheduled mandatory tender dates are October 1, 2016, 2017, 2018, 2019, and 2020, respectively.
+Metropolitan may call the Term Mode Bonds on or after the Call Protection Date for each of the series of Term Mode Bonds.

 Metropolitan will pay the principal of, and interest on, the Term Mode Bonds on parity with its other Parity Bonds.
 Metropolitan anticipates that it will pay the purchase price of tendered Term Mode Bonds from the proceeds of remarketing such Term Mode Bonds or from other available funds.
 Metropolitan's obligation to pay the purchase price of such Term Mode Bonds is an unsecured obligation of Metropolitan that it would pay from Net Operating Revenues only after it has made payments and deposits with respect to its Operating Revenues, the Bonds and Parity Obligations and other obligations secured by Net Operating Revenues.
 Metropolitan has not secured any liquidity facility or letter of credit to support the payment of the purchase price of Term Mode Bonds in connection with any scheduled mandatory tender.
 If the purchase price of the Term Mode Bonds of any series is not paid from the proceeds of remarketing or other funds following a scheduled mandatory tender, such Term Mode Bonds will then bear interest at a default rate of up to 12 percent per annum until purchased by Metropolitan or redeemed.
-If the purchase price of the Term Mode Bonds of any series is not paid on a scheduled mandatory tender, such Term Mode Bonds will also be subject to special mandatory redemption, in part, 18, 36 and 54 months following the purchase default.
+If the purchase price of the Term Mode Bonds of any series is not paid on a scheduled mandatory tender date, such Term Mode Bonds will also be subject to special mandatory redemption, in part, 18, 36 and 54 months following the purchase default.
 Any such special mandatory redemption payment will constitute a Bond Obligation payable on parity with the Parity Bonds and the Parity Obligations.

-Revolving Credit Agreement
+Revolving Credit Agreements